Composer & Maestro of the HOM3OSTASIS Protocol

 Graduate Research Assistant August 2015 – August 2016

-• Provided feedback and graduate biostatistics student perspective in final development/revision of a faculty member’s newly written textbook based on adaptive fractional polynomial modeling
+• Provided influential feedback in final development of a faculty member’s new textbook on adaptive fractional polynomial modeling

 Research Assistant January 2015 – August 2015